SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 * Endosymbiotic theory
 	* 	Endosymbiotic theory states that organelles within our current eukaryotic cells — the mitochondria and chloroplasts — are originally prokaryotic cells in their own right.
 This is because they divide independently through binary fission, and also contains circular DNA that is independent of the main cell itself.
 * Organizing organelles based on membranes #ASK
-	* Used as a gauge to sort the evolutiona
+	* Used as a gauge to sort the evolutional history of cells
 	*  Membranous organelles — possess own plasma => regulates own macromolecure consumption, hormones, etc. Perhaps original prokarotic cells
-		* Double membranes
+		* Double membranes, evolved later
 			*  Endoplasmic reticulum => forms the network of transferring proteins and other elements
 			*  Golgi body/Gioli apparatus => packs, sorts, and modifies proteins and other elements throughout the cell
+		* Double membranes, prokarotic orginially
 			* Mitochrondria => store ATP and extract energy from ATP
 			* Chloroplasts => Does photosynthesis
-		* Single membranes => probably originally prokaryotic cells
+		* Single membranes => probably originally fragments of prokaryotic cells
 			* Vesticles
 			* Lysomoes => breaking stuff down and garbage dumps
 			* Vacuoles => storing water, nutrients, waste